No Tags Found!

 What is direct sex discrimination?

-Direct sex discrimination is when an employer treats a woman less favourably than a man, because of her sex or marital status.
-It is also direct discrimination to treat a woman less favourably because she is pregnant or has taken maternity leave.
+Direct sex discrimination is when an employer treats a woman less favorably than a man because of her sex or marital status.
+It is also direct discrimination to treat a woman less favorably because she is pregnant or has taken maternity leave.
 This includes a pregnancy-related illness.

 The employee bringing the claim has to make a comparison between how she was treated and how a man (either actual or hypothetical) would have been treated, except for cases of alleged pregnancy and maternity discrimination when a comparator is not required.
 It is irrelevant whether or not the employer intended to discriminate against them.

-Once the person has shown that the employer did discriminate against them directly, employers cannot offer a defence as there is none for these claims.
+Once the person has shown that the employer did discriminate against them directly, employers cannot offer a defense as there is none for these claims.

 The following situations and examples could give rise to a claim for direct discrimination: